benedekrozemberczki/HullCoverConditionedUnitDiskGraph/README.md

 networkx          1.11
 pandas            0.23.4
 argparse          1.1.0
+imageio           2.4.1
+matplotlib        2.2.2
 ```
 ### Datasets

 The code takes an input black and white jpeg file.
-Every pixel indicates whether the data point generated randomly is covered by the image or not.
-Not covered points are dropped.
+Every pixel indicates whether the data point generated randomly is covered by black in the image or not.
+Points without a cover are dropped.
 The `/input/` folder contains a Mickey Mouse head, a T-rex and a flower as an example input image.

 ### Options